akfldk1028/gridtrader_backend/scalping/instructions_v2.md

 10. **Minimize Market Sentiment Analysis**: In scalping, long-term market sentiment  have less impact due to the short time frames involved.
 Focus primarily on real-time data and avoid incorporating broader sentiment analysis unless there's immediate news affecting the price..
 11. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.

+#### Decision Making:
+6. **Synthesize Analysis**: Combine insights from market analysis, chart images, news, and the current investment state to form a coherent view of the market.
+Look for convergence between technical indicators and news sentiment to identify clear and strong trading signals.
+7. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
+Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, and market volatility.
+8. **Incorporate Market Sentiment Analysis**: Factor in the insights gained from the Fear and Greed Index analysis alongside technical and news sentiment analysis.
+Assess whether current market sentiment supports or contradicts your aggressive trading actions.
+Use this sentiment analysis to adjust the proposed action and investment proportion, ensuring that decisions are aligned with a high-risk, high-reward strategy.
+9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
+Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
+Your response must be in JSON format.

 ### Considerations
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.
 - **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.